-DISCLAIMER: This is our usual husbandry advice but, as Defra has imposed an Avian Flu Prevention Zone requiring all birds to be housed or kept undercover until 28 February, please see our Avian Flu page for additional husbandry guidance.
+DISCLAIMER: This is our usual husbandry advice but, as Defra has imposed an Avian Flu Prevention Zone which is in place until the end of April, please see our Avian Flu page for additional husbandry guidance.

 Hen-keeping is incredibly rewarding and life-enriching!
 We want you to enjoy your hens, and to be flock wise, so here are some basic tips on keeping your hens happy and healthy.

 - Commitment to daily care – hens are sentient creatures and therefore need commitment before you even think about keeping some.